MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ### Support and maintenance

 After you deploy your IoT devices, you need to support and maintain them for the lifetime of the solution.
 Tasks include hardware repairs, software upgrades, OS maintenance, and security patching.
 Consider ongoing licensing costs for commercial software and proprietary drivers and protocols.
-If yo can't do remote maintenance, then you need to budget for onsite repairs and updates.
+If you can't do remote maintenance, then you need to budget for onsite repairs and updates.
 For hardware repairs or replacements, you should keep suitable spares in stock.

 For solutions that use cellular or paid for connectivity media, select as suitable data plan based on the number of devices, the size and frequency of data transmissions, and where the devices are deployed.